schlowmo/neuronal_network_navigation/readme.md

 * autosetup routines for linux
 * global config file (config.ini)
 * state of network can be saved and loaded
+* configurable number of hidden layers in MLP

 Installation
 ------------